 West Virginia is the state I was born and raised in and spent 44 years of my life.
 Having recently moved to Florida, there are times I still get homesick for the beautiful mountains and wonderful scenery.
 I believe that every state in the United States has something special to offer and for West Virginia, the outdoor activities are second to none.
 We do not have beaches, thriving metropolitan cities, or famous landmarks, but do not let that hinder your visit.
 You will be pleasantly surprised.
-Here are 10 Things that will make you want to visit West Virginia that I encourage you to see or do.
+Here are 10 things that will make you want to visit West Virginia.

 #1 Visit the Greenbrier Resort

-The Greenbrier is known as “America’s Resort” and is a first-class resort designed by Dorothy Draper/Carlton Varney.
-It is located in White Sulfur Springs and first opened its doors in 1778.
-Luxury abounds with an exquisite landscape, impeccable service, and old Southern charm with activities including golf, tennis, horseback riding, cooking school, shopping, fine dining, first-run movies, spa services, casino events, bunker tours, falconry, croquet, carriage rides, afternoon tea, bowling, and theatre.
+The Greenbrier Resort, “America’s Resort“, is a first-class resort with interior decor by Dorothy Draper/Carlton Varney.
+It opened its doors in 1778 in White Sulfur Springs.
+Luxury abounds with the Greenbrier’s exquisite landscape, impeccable service, and old Southern charm.
+Resort activities including golf, tennis, horseback riding, a cooking school, shopping, fine dining, first-run movies, spa services, casino events, bunker tours, falconry, croquet, carriage rides, afternoon tea, bowling, and theatre.
 You will never have to leave the grounds to have an amazing vacation here!

-Enjoy time on the water nearly anywhere you go as West Virginia is chock full of rivers and lakes (Summersville is my favorite and a fun place for boaters, jet skiers, and swimming.
-The Kanawha River (pronounced kah-NAH-Wah) runs through Charleston and it is a great place to drop anchor and wet a line, go boating, jet skiing, kayaking, or water-skiing.
+Enjoy time on the water nearly anywhere you go as West Virginia is chock full of rivers and lakes.
+Summersville Lake is my favorite and a fun place for boaters, jet skiers, and swimming.
+The Kanawha River (pronounced kah-NAH-Wah) runs through the capital city, Charleston, and it is a great place to drop anchor and wet a line.
+Fishing is primo in West Virginia as well as kayaking and canoeing.

 #3 Do Something Unique to West Virginia

-Maybe you love a good fright and are in the mood to take a paranormal tour of the Trans-Allegheny Lunatic Asylum which still has the lobotomy tools, electro-shock therapy devices and audio accounts of the barbaric situations?
-Then the Trans-Allegheny Lunatic Asylum is just for you.
-Come witness for yourself this mid-1800’s sanctuary for the mentally ill with a Civil War history and the site for more lobotomies than anywhere in the world, besides the Kremlin.
+Maybe you love a good fright.
+Take a paranormal tour of the Trans-Allegheny Lunatic Asylum which still has the lobotomy tools, electro-shock therapy devices, and audio accounts of the barbaric situations that took place here.
+The mid-1800’s sanctuary for the mentally ill has a Civil War history and was the site for more lobotomies than anywhere in the world, besides the Kremlin.
 The architecture alone is worth the visit.
 Caution: this tour is not for the faint of heart.

 West Virginia is legendary for kick-ass white water rafting.
-From the easiest family-style class I and II rapids to the thrill-seeking class V and sometimes VI, you will find it all here.
+From the easiest family-style class I and II rapids to the thrill-seeking class V and sometimes VI rapids, you will find it all here in the Mountain State.
 People come from all over the country to paddle through our rapids.
-I recommend the Gauley River.
+I recommend the Gauley River for the real daredevils.
 Check it out!

 #5 Scenic Route 60 Drive

 My favorite West Virginia activity involves driving from Charleston to Hawks Nest via US Route 60.
-Our trip includes a stop for lunch at the Burger Carte, a local icon, and stopping to take photographs of the mystical Kanawha Falls.
+Our trip typically includes a stop at the Burger Carte for lunch and to take photographs of the mystical Kanawha Falls.
 The trip continues through lots of curvy roads, some you will have to drive for yourself to believe, before encountering views from Hawks Nest State Park, great for a hike and more photography.
 You can also go to the lodge and take the aerial tram down the mountainside to the marina.

 #6 See the Gorgeous West Virginia State Capitol Building

-Explore the gorgeous West Virginia state capitol building and perhaps have a picnic on the pristine grounds overlooking the Kanawha River.
-Be sure to include some peanuts for the hoards of squirrels that come to visit you.
+Explore the gorgeous West Virginia State Capitol building and perhaps have a picnic on the pristine grounds overlooking the Kanawha River.
+Be sure to bring some peanuts for the hoards of squirrels that will visit you.
 The West Virginia State Capitol is said to be the most beautiful in all of the United States.
 You be the judge.
-Possibly tour the West Virginia Culture Museum and while you are there, say hello to my friend Charles, the Museum Director.
+If time permits, tour the West Virginia Culture Museum and see some of the wonders of our amazing state.
+Did you know that Mary Lou Retton, Chuck Yeager, and Don Knotts were from West Virginia?
+While you are at the Cultural Center, say hello to my friend Charles, the Museum Director.

 #8 Visit Lewisburg

 Lewisburg was voted one of the coolest small towns in America by Frommer’s.
-Main Street offers upscale shopping, innovative, gourmet cuisine, savvy art galleries, sidewalk cafes, and antiques galore.
+Lewisburg’s Main Street offers upscale shopping, gourmet cuisine, savvy art galleries, sidewalk cafes, and antiques galore.
 It is definitely a town that makes the state proud.
-Make sure to stop by for a glance of Carnegie Hall, one of only four in the world.
-Maybe you will get lucky and hear some live Bluegrass music.
+Make sure to stop by Carnegie Hall of Lewisburg, one of only four in the world.
+Maybe you will get lucky and hear some live Bluegrass music while you are there.